Prevent Duty and British Value Policy and Procedure

 Democracy: making decisions together

-· Managers and leaders should create an ethos of inclusiveness and tolerance where views, faiths, cultures and races are valued and children are engaged with the wider community.
+· Managers and leaders should create an ethos of inclusivity and tolerance where views, faiths, cultures and races are valued and children are engaged with the wider community.

 · Children should acquire a tolerance and appreciation of and respect for their own and other cultures; know about similarities and differences between themselves and others and among families, faiths, communities, cultures and traditions and share and discuss practices, celebrations and experiences.